BigPiloto/config-editor/README.md

 Config Editor is a Flask-based web application that allows you to safely edit Docker container configuration files directly from your browser.

-It supports secure login, Two-Factor Authentication (2FA TOTP), backups, and one-click application of changes (which restarts the associated container).
+It supports secure login, Two-Factor Authentication (2FA TOTP), manual backups, Save & Apply to write configs, and a dedicated Restart container button.

 ## Features